 The advent of the internet has revolutionized society, and education has been dually impacted.
 With the rise in internet technologies, an increasing number of college courses are moved online – allowing students to learn with sheer convenience.
 Indeed, the National Center for Education Statistics reported in 2006 that more than 62% of all community college students take courses online.

-Nationally, according to the Sloan Consortium, approximately 20% of college students in America took an online course during the fall semester of 2006, which equates to 3.5 million students.
-In addition, the Sloan Consortium research found that the enrollment in online courses is growing at a rate significantly faster than the standard student-growth rates.
+Nationally, according to the Online Learning Consortium, approximately 20% of college students in America took an online course during the fall semester of 2006, which equates to 3.5 million students.
+In addition, the Sloan Consortium research found that enrollment in online courses is growing at a rate significantly faster than the standard student-growth rates.

 Advantages to online curriculum